brianchilds-22/Raffle/README.md

 ## Usage

-1. Enter your name in the provided input field.
+1. Enter your name in the provided input field (Your Name).
-2. Click the "Submit" button to participate in the raffle.
+2. Click the "Enter" button to participate in the raffle.
 3. Once all participants have entered, click the "Draw Winner" button to select a random winner.
-4. The winner's name will be displayed along with celebratory emojis.
+4. The winner's name will be displayed in the "Winner" section.
 5. To reset the raffle and start over, click the "Reset Raffle" button.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your feature or enhancement.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository's `main` branch.

-## License

-This project is licensed under the [MIT License](LICENSE).